Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Introduction

 \item[(c)] \textbf{Consistency}.
-To facilitate numerical solution of the ex ante contextual minimization problem, we propose to use sample average approximation (SAA) to discretize PDU and CU in reproducing kernel Hilbert spaces.
-The RKHS approach is employed in risk-neutral contextual optimization by \cite{bertsimas2022data,srivastava2021data} and \cite{wang2024generalization}.
-Here, we complement the research by deriving convergence/consistency of the SAA problem in terms of optimal values as the sample size goes to infinity (Theorem~\ref{sec:consist-saa-rkhs}).
+To facilitate the numerical solution of the ex ante contextual minimization problem, we propose to use sample average approximation (SAA) to discretize PDU and CU and restrict the policy to reproducing kernel Hilbert spaces.
+The RKHS approach is employed in risk-neutral contextual optimization by \cite{bertsimas2022data,wang2026data,wang2024generalization}.
+Here, we complement this line of research by deriving convergence/consistency of the SAA problem in terms of optimal values as the sample size goes to infinity (Theorem~\ref{theorem:saa_convergence_rkhs}).
 In the case where the RKHS is generated by the universal kernel, the optimal value has the potential to provide an arbitrarily accurate approximation to the optimal value in the space of all continuous policies.
-The result ensures that the optimal policy obtained by solving the SAA problem converges to its true counterpart (Theorem~\ref{sec:optimal-saa-rkhs}).
-To examine the performance of the proposed risk-averse contextual optimization framework and approximation schemes, we have conducted some numerical tests on a newsvendor problem and a portfolio selection problem.
+The result ensures that the optimal value obtained by solving the SAA problem in RKHS converges to its true counterpart (Theorem~\ref{theorem:optimal-rkhs}).
+To examine the performance of the proposed risk-averse contextual optimization framework and approximation schemes, we have conducted some numerical tests on the newsvendor problem and portfolio selection problem.
 Our results confirm the established theory.

 \end{enumerate}

 {